cfroehli/miniblog/README.md

 # TODO:
+ - unit tests
+ - drop no more used images from cloudinary
  - edit/delete comments
- - merge redundant parts of the views (follow links, ...) : probably regroup as partials with params
- - unit tests
  - pagination
  - search feature
  - posts tag feature